simonmichael/hledger/hledger/hledger.m4.md

 (cf [Amounts](#amounts)).
 However if any numbers in the CSV contain digit group marks, such as thousand-separating commas, you should declare the decimal mark explicitly with this rule, to avoid misparsed numbers.

+## CSV fields and hledger fields

+This can be confusing, so here's an overview.
+(It mentions some things we haven't covered yet.)

+- **CSV fields** are provided by your data file.
+  Their default name is their position in the CSV record, starting with 1.
+  You can also give them a readable name (with the `fields` rule).

+- **hledger fields** are predefined.
+  They correspond to parts of a transaction's journal entry (mostly).
+  `date`, `description`, `account1`, `amount1`, `account2` are some of these.

+- These are the only fields you'll work with; you can't make new ones in a rules file.
+  (If you need extra CSV fields, you can add them to the data in preprocessing, before running the rules.)

+- You'll be reading CSV fields.
+(They can't be written to.)
+They'll be on the right hand side, with a % prefix.
+Eg
+  - testing a CSV field's value: `if %CSVFIELD ...`
+  - interpolating its value:     `HLEDGERFIELD %CSVFIELD`

+- You'll be writing to hledger fields.
+(They can't be read.)
+They'll be on the left hand side, with no prefix.
+Eg
+  - setting the transaction's description: `description VALUE`

+- You can give a CSV field the same name as one of the hledger fields.
+  If you do, its value will be automatically assigned to that hledger field.

 ## `fields` list